OutOfBedlam/jsh/engine/root/lib/util/parseArgs/README.md

 - Unexpected positional argument when `allowPositionals: false` and `strict: true`
 - Using `--no-` prefix on non-boolean option when `strict: true`
 - Boolean option with inline value when `strict: true`
+- Missing required positional argument (when using named positionals)
+- Variadic positional not in last position (when using named positionals)

 ### Example